Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Equity: It must have enough invested equity to operate soundly from a financial standpoint.

-• Business type: It must qualify as a small business, according to the SBA’s Table of Size Standards (which can be found in the Electronic Code of Federal Regulations).
-Size requirements vary by industry and the number of employees or average annual receipts.
+• Business type: It must qualify as a small business according to the SBA’s Size Standards, which can be found in the Electronic Code of Federal Regulations.
+Size requirements vary by industry and are based on either the number of employees or average annual receipts.

 After determining the SBA loan you want and ensuring you qualify, applying is the next step.
-Borrowers do not apply directly to the SBA for loans.
-Instead, they work with SBA-approved lenders.
-Most borrowers start by applying for a conventional small business loan (that isn’t backed by the SBA).
-If they don’t qualify for a loan without SBA backing, the lender can request the SBA guarantee.
-However, you can also apply directly for an SBA loan through participating lenders.
+Borrowers work directly with SBA-approved lenders rather than applying to the SBA itself.
+Many borrowers initially apply for conventional small business loans.
+If they don’t qualify for standard financing, the lender can then request SBA backing.
+Alternatively, you can apply directly for an SBA loan through participating lenders.

 Note that while the SBA guarantees these loans, they are administered by SBA-partnered lenders.